milanfx/milanfx.github.io/test.md

 In this exercise, you will sign up for a Microsoft Account to use Excel for the web.

-- <ins>If you already have a Microsoft account, you can skip Exercise 1 and proceed to Exercise 2 directly.</ins>
+- If you already have a Microsoft account, you can skip Exercise 1 and proceed to Exercise 2 directly.

 **Step 1:** Go to [www.office.com](https://www.office.com).
 Click **Sign in**